vxhl/DSA-Community/README.md

 ***Step 1:*** *Fork this repository.
 This will create a local copy of this repository on your github profile*
 ![readmeexampleww](https://github.com/vxhl/DSA-Community/blob/main/Images/fork.png)

-***Step 2:*** *Go to the main folder and create a folder with your own name as the folder.
-Create your own readme profile and stuff, you can introduce yourself there was as well!
+***Step 2:*** *Go to your forked repository and create a folder with your own name as the folder.
+Create your own readme profile and stuff, you can introduce yourself in it as well!
 (Look at my example below).Once done, you will now have the option of creating a Pull Request*

 ![readmeexample](https://github.com/vxhl/DSA-Community/blob/main/Images/readmeexample.png)

-***Step 3:*** *Click on the Option to create a Pull Request.
-All the changes that have been made in your Local Repository will now be pushed into the Main Repository.*
+***Step 3:*** *Click on the Option to contribute and then click on Pull Request to push your files into the main repository.*

 ![pullrequest](https://github.com/vxhl/DSA-Community/blob/main/Images/pullrequestexample.png)